Home » Plants » Erigeron philadelphicus

 Life Cycle

-The plant initially forms a basal rosette of leaves that stays close to the ground, often with the leaves pressed firmly against the ground, but sometimes slightly upright in a clump (under richer conditions, where the leaves grow bigger).
+The plant initially forms a basal rosette of leaves that stays close to the ground, often with the leaves pressed firmly against the ground, but sometimes slightly upright in a clump, especially under richer conditions, where the leaves grow larger.
 In spring, the plant bolts, growing a stem with alternate leaves which then flowers and sets seed.
+Although this species is usually among the earliest-blooming of the Erigeron species in its range (together with E. pulchellus), its bloom period is somewhat flexible, and a variety of conditions can lead plants to bloom later.

-Sometimes the plant then dies, but other times the basal rosette persists.
+Sometimes, plants die after making seeds, but other times the basal rosette persists.
 Survival is more likely if the plant has both sufficient light and moisture.
+Death can be triggered both by drought and by shading from other plants.

 Once established, the plant is more tolerant of competition from other plants than at germination, where its small seeds make it dependent on more exposed conditions.

 Although it is infrequently reported in the literature, and occurs less frequently than on E. pulchellus, this species occasionally reproduces vegetatively through short rhizomes, forming small colonies.
-This can sometimes occur following the flowering stem being top-killed by herbivory or mowing, and can also occur when the plant is growing in favorable conditions.
+The rhizomatous habit can be induced by flowering stem being top-killed by herbivory or mowing, and can also occur when the plant is growing in favorable conditions.

 Uses